 Click any of the links above and search in the opening document for the medical term you are interested in.

-Tip: you will find bracketed numbers like this: all over in the document.
+Tip: You will find bracketed numbers like this all over in these documents.
 Clicking them will show the url of the original publication at the bottom of the document.

 A collection of really interesting publications.
 The scope of the listed research covers nearly every disease known.

-Listed below, there are a lot of animal studies, but considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
+Reviewing the list below and considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
+The trend in all reports is towards homeostasis.

 Bipolar - Schizophrenia